 Using a Weapon to Commit Robbery – PC 211

 Of course, you'll want to have no criminal record.
 Otherwise, this makes it more difficult.
 You don't want a strike on your record for one of these robbery offenses.
-I have you do is come in and we draw on my twenty-five years of experience and my local connections with the judges and prosecutors in the Van Nuys court.
+I have you come in, and we draw on my twenty-five years of experience and my local connections with the judges and prosecutors in the Van Nuys court.

-It’s imperative that we really work together to get all the mitigating factors across to the judge and the prosecutor, because if we don't we're going to be in a position where you're not going to end up with the best possible result and you’re going to end up with a result that puts you in prison, gives you a strike for the rest of your life and has a serious impact on your life.
-These are the things that we don't want when it comes to a robbery offense in the Van Nuys court system.
+We must work together to get all the mitigating factors across to the judge and the prosecutor because if we don't, we're going to be in a position where you're not going to end up with the best possible result.
+You're going to end up with the result that puts you in prison, gives you a strike for the rest of your life, and has a severe impact on your life.
+We don't want these things when it comes to a robbery offense in the Van Nuys court system.
 Our Los Angeles criminal defense attorneys will review this topic in more detail below.

-There’s a number of factors.
-One big factor is if you have a criminal record.
-Obviously, the three-strike law and robbery offense and how they're punished are really going to be focused in on your criminal record.
+There are several factors.
+One significant factor is if you have a criminal record.
+The three-strike law and robbery offenses and how they're punished will be focused on your criminal record.
 Are you a career offender?
-Are you somebody who the public needs to be protected from?
+Are you somebody from who the public needs to be protected?

-Also, another big factor is whether you used a weapon.
+Also another significant factor is whether you use a weapon.
 People who are using guns to commit robberies – not only are they not going to get probation, but they're going to be looking at a minimum of twelve years at 85% in prison and a strike for the rest of their life and all the other implications that come with a robbery offense – like not being able to own, use or possess a weapon in California for the rest of your life, and a whole host of other things that can happen to you.

-So, in order to get probation, you’re going to need a clean record.
-A weapon cannot be used in the case, otherwise you really have an up-hill battle in trying to get a probationary sentence, and obviously the impact to people.
+So, to get probation, you will need a clean record.
+A weapon cannot be used in this case.
+Otherwise, you have an uphill battle in getting a probationary sentence and the impact on people.

 Estes Robbery in California

-They need to look at the evidence that you can present to show that you're not guilty of the robbery and we get them to dismiss the case.
-So, that just depends on the facts and circumstances of your case and what we're looking at as far as what you did, the danger level to the public.
-These are the things that the prosecutors and the judge are going to take into consideration.
+They need to look at the evidence you can present to show that you're not guilty of the robbery and get them to dismiss the case.
+So, that depends on the facts and circumstances of your case and what we're looking at as far as what you did and the danger level to the public.
+These are the things that the prosecutors and the judge will consider.

-So, if you have a robbery case in the Van Nuys court, I encourage you to come and sit down in the privacy of my office.
-We'll go over your case and you'll leave the office with a feel for what you can do to help me with the robbery case in Van Nuys.
+So, if you have a robbery case, I encourage you to come and sit down in the privacy of my office.
+We'll go over your case, and you'll leave the office with a feel for what you can do to help me with the robbery case.
 The consequences of a robbery conviction can be severe.

-I'm going to do moving forward with a game plan to get you the best result – either getting your case dismissed, getting it reduced to a lesser offense, or if it's a case where it's serious enough – trying to keep you out of prison and setting things up for the future so that you can be successful, get yourself on the right path and get yourself out of the criminal justice system as fast as possible.
+I'm going to do moving forward with a game plan to get you the best result – either getting your case dismissed, calling it reduced to a lesser offense or if it's a case where it's severe enough – trying to keep you out of prison and setting things up for the future so that you can be successful, get yourself on the right path and get yourself out of the criminal justice system as fast as possible.
 Contact the Hedding Law Firm for help.